FAQ

 Sure.
 Just don’t go nuts.
 Getting married is kind of a big deal.

-Part of my job is to make sure that both parties to the marriage are capable of consenting to getting married.
 If you’re drunk, or substance affected, you can’t consent.
-If that’s the case we would have to re-schedule your wedding ceremony and you’ll be liable to pay your ceremony fee again for me to marry you on another day.
+If that’s the case we would have to re-schedule your legal wedding ceremony and you’ll be liable to pay your ceremony fee again for me to marry you on another day.

 Let’s save the celebratory drinking till the party after hey?